WooCommerce API ManagerDeveloped by Todd Lahman

 - If you already use the Software Add-On extension, no problem, your customers can access the WooCommerce API Manager until they switch over to their new WooCommerce API Manager api license key/s.

 - The WooCommerce API Manager comes with an example plugin, an example theme, and pre-built PHP classes to speed development.
-If needed, Todd Lahman support can integrate the required WooCommerce API Manager code into your software.

 - The WooCommerce API Manager offers too many features to list here.
 It is best to read the documentation to learn more.